 Choosing to work under cloudless skies and high sun sets the intention for Holfeld’s practice while having a transformative effect on the architecture.
 Deep shadows and powerful illumination reveal clearly defined lines and crisp geometric shapes, which abstract his surroundings into graphical vistas turning the utilitarian into the iconic.
 To achieve this, he crops building parts out of context, zooms in on architectural details or isolates certain building features thereby creating, in the process, strong geometrical compositions that have a life of their own.
 Steps and lampposts, for example, shed their functional role to become two-dimensional flourishes while elsewhere façade segments lose their scale to become graphical abstractions.

-Conveying Space forms a component of the Belfield 50 programme led by Professor Orla Feely, Vice-President for Research, Innovation and Impact, and directed by Eilis O’Brien, Director of Communication & Marketing.
-Exhibition photos Ailbe Collins.
+Conveying Space forms a component of the Belfield 50 programme led by UCD President, Professor Orla Feely and directed by Eilis O’Brien, Director of Communication & Marketing.